Benjamin Mitchell (actor): Biography

+Mitchell was born and raised in Hamilton.
+He is the oldest of three children, and left home at 15.

-Ben attended secondary school at St John's College, Hamilton, New Zealand.
+He is of Māori descent, of Tainui iwi (tribe).
+He attended secondary school at St John's College, Hamilton, New Zealand.

 A personal trainer and winner of Mr. New Zealand in 1999, Mitchell moved to Auckland in 2000 to pursue an acting career.
 His first role was as a reporter on Shortland Street in 2000.
-The character he played was very contrary, and he has been typecast in many similar roles.
 This was followed by parts on shows including Power Rangers: Ninja Storm and Outrageous Fortune.

-At the start of 2006, Mitchell joined the cast of Shortland Street as young doctor TK Samuels.
-One of "Shortland Streets most recognisable faces," Mitchell has "gained him great popularity throughout New Zealand, especially with female viewers."
+In 2006, Mitchell joined the cast of Shortland Street as young doctor TK Samuels.
+Described as one of Shortland Streets "most recognisable faces," Mitchell has gained "great popularity throughout New Zealand, especially with female viewers."

-In 2007 Mitchell starred alongside Bollywood actress Celina Jaitley in the film Love Has No Language, a "big budget" New Zealand-Australian co-production which was released in 2008.
-He also appeared in the independent New Zealand feature I'm not Harry Jenson.
+In 2007 Mitchell starred alongside Bollywood actress Celina Jaitley in the film Love Has No Language, a "big budget" New Zealand-Australian co-production released in 2008.
+He also appeared in the independent New Zealand feature I'm Not Harry Jenson.

-Mitchell speaks fluent Te Reo Māori, and lent his support to the Maori Language Week campaigns in 2006 and 2008.
+Mitchell speaks fluent Te Reo Māori, and lent his support to Māori Language Week campaigns in 2006 and 2008.

+Since 2023, Mitchell has worked in construction.

 Personal life

-He has two daughters and one son, The youngest daughter is called Sofia, the oldest Mila, and his son, Nico.
+Mitchell has three children with partner Kate - daughters Sofia and Mila, and son, Nico.

 In 2015 he was publicly shamed for parking in a disabled car parking space.